Semrush Review — All the Pros and Cons

 So all in all, Semrush’s keyword research tools provide you with all the key information you need to make decisions on which phrases to target as part of an SEO project.

-However, there is some scope for improvement, because the keyword data provided is for Google searches only — it would be better if metrics were available for some other search engines.
+However, there is some scope for improvement, because the core keyword research data provided is for Google searches only — it would be better if metrics were available for some other search engines.

-Now to be fair, the overwhelming majority of searches continue to be made on Google — 91.6% at time of writing (source: Statcounter).
+Now to be fair, the overwhelming majority of searches continue to be made on Google — nearly 90.8% at time of writing (source: Statcounter).

-But there are territories, not least the USA, where other search engines enjoy a decent slice of market share (in the US, for example, 7.7% of searches are currently made on Bing).
+But there are territories, not least the USA, where other search engines enjoy a decent slice of market share (in the US, for example, around 7% of searches are currently made on Bing).

 A banner advert for Semrush